DeepakkumarRathour/AWS-Cloud/project03/readme.md

  # You can use this map() and lookup() method to select one parameter based on the type of environment.
  --example--

+# Things in the lookup(inputMap dynamic, key string, __default dynamic) method
+                instance_type --> The value it has to lookup.
+                terraform workspace --> If you are in the stage workspace or environment then this value will be resolved in stage, means depends on the environment you are in, in the excution it will resolve the "terraform.workspace" into that environment. t2.micro --> It is the default. if there is no environment then it will automatically take default value that you are provided.

  /* variable "instance_type" {
     description = "value"
     type = map(string)